Ask Congress to Put a Price on Carbon in 2023

 Will my Representative listen to me?

 Yes!
-The idea that Elected Representatives don’t listen to their constituents is not true.
-In reality, Congressional staffers take every call and voicemail and read every email their office receives and pass these onto their member of Congress in regular briefings.
-Congress works for you and they want to know what their constituents care about.
+The idea that elected representatives don’t listen to their constituents is not true.
+Or at least, it’s highly unusual.
+In reality, congressional staffers take every call and voicemail and read every email their office receives and pass these onto their member of Congress in regular briefings.
+Congress works for you, and they want to know what their constituents care about.
 You may receive a generic email in response, but your message was still received loud and clear.
+And when you’re combining your voice with thousands of other CCLers across the nation, they tend to perk up even more.

 Why is a price on carbon good for Americans?